 NCSC is an organization that is always working on security-resiliency empowerment.
 They continue that with guides to start your own trusted security collaboration:

 - Security Cooperation

 - I would like to start a collaboration

 - I would like to strengthen my collaboration

 - International collaboration

 - National Detection Network

-These guides are very valuable to any organization who is building a security trust-group to help with their incident, investigation, or any other security activity.
+These guides are very valuable to any organization that is building a security trust group to help with their incident, investigation, or any other security activity.
 As the NCSC points out …

 In recent years many successful collaborations are created by NCSC-NL and its partners within the government and Dutch vital infrastructure.
 The Dutch approach to public-private cooperation is unique and is built upon three important core values: trust, shared interests and equality.
 We believe public-private cooperation is crucial to increase the digital resilience of society.
 Collaboration with other organisations is essential to take the next step in strengthening the resilience of your organisation.
 These lessons learned form the basis of these guides.National Cyber Security Centre (NCSC)